Fokkert/n8n-wazuh-integration/README.md

 4. The `.py` file must match the name you used for the first script (with `.py` as the suffix).
 5. Edit the `custom-n8n.py` script as follows:

-   - If **Authentication is disabled** in your n8n Webhook node, comment out or remove these parts:
+   - If **Authentication is disabled** in your n8n Webhook node, comment out or remove these lines ( keep `"content-type": "application/json"` ) :

 ```python
 WEBHOOK_AUTH_TOKEN = "<Your-Authentication-Token>"